 Most recently, in 2015, the program added a Net Zero Ready and Net Zero Energy Certification to reward builders of homes that produce as much energy on site as they use over the course of a year.

-The certification system will evolve beyond its current approach of rewarding features that make homes “less bad” for homeowners and the environment to begin encouraging more regenerative elements that actually improve the world around them.
-For example, a home with regenerative elements may produce more energy than it uses; capture and treat water onsite; incorporate biophilic design to enhance connection with the natural world; or prioritize site restoration and native plantings or food production.
+The certification system will evolve beyond its current approach of just rewarding features that make homes “less bad” for homeowners and the environment, to begin encouraging even more regenerative elements that actually improve the world around them.
+For example, a home with regenerative elements may produce more energy than it uses; capture and treat water onsite; incorporate biophilic design to enhance human connection with the natural world; or prioritize site restoration and native plantings or food production.

 “Many local builders and architects are ready for the challenge, inspiration and recognition of an advanced, regenerative version of Green Built Homes,” said Green Built Alliance Program Director Maggie Leslie, who manages the Green Built Homes program.
 “In addition, embedding items throughout the checklist will educate and inspire builders of all levels with new ideas.”

-As Green Built Homes looks toward the next chapter of weaving regenerative elements into its program, it is also celebrating the success of its Net Zero Certification.
-In three years, the program has certified 26 Net Zero Energy homes with several completed in the last months of 2018.
+As Green Built Homes looks toward the next chapter of encouraging regenerative elements in its projects, it is also celebrating the success of its Net Zero Certification.
+In three years since beginning to offer that, Green Built Alliance has certified 30 Net Zero Energy homes with several noteworthy projects completed in the last months of 2018.

-In December 2018, a Platinum Net Zero Energy project completed by Asheville’s Sure Foot Builders received a HERS (Home Energy Rating System) Index of -10 and attained 313 Green Built Homes points, setting a Green Built Homes program record for the lowest HERS Index to date.
+In December 2018, a Platinum Net Zero Energy project completed by Asheville’s Sure Foot Builders received a HERS (Home Energy Rating System) Index of -10 and attained 313 Green Built Homes points, setting a Green Built Homes program record for the lowest HERS Index within any certified project at that time.

 See below for information about the five Platinum Net Zero Energy projects certified by Green Built Homes in November and December of 2018.